 One of the most fantastic predictions of physics is the existence of gravitational waves.
-Gravity waves\\ prove that empty space itself has the ability to move and vibrate.
+Gravity waves\ prove that empty space itself has the ability to move and vibrate.
 The basic idea is simple.
 Since space is elastic, like a large mattress in which we live, space should be able to oscillate in the form of propagating waves, like a mattress or any other elastic medium.

-Gravitational waves were predicted by Poincaré in 1905.\\\ The waves were deduced from an approximation of general relativity by Einstein in 1916.
+Gravitational waves were predicted by Poincaré in 1905.\\ The waves were deduced from an approximation of general relativity by Einstein in 1916.
 For a certain time period, Ref.
-175 Einstein - and many others - believed that his calculation was mistaken.
+176 Einstein - and many others - believed that his calculation was mistaken.
 He was convinced about the existence of gravitational waves only in 1937, when several people pointed out errors to him in his draft paper with Nathan Rosen on how to deduce waves from general relativity without any approximation.
 He then revised the manuscript.
-Therefore, only the paper published in 1937 showed unambiguously, for the first time, that gravita-
+Therefore, only the paper published in 1937 showed unambiguously, for the first time, that gravitational waves exist in general relativity.
+A number of side issues had to be clarified even after this paper; in the 1950s the issue was definitively settled.